 3 ways to cut the clutter from your writing

 When you are writing,1 you don’t want to slow yourself down by trying to write polished sentences and paragraphs.
-(I tend to get trapped in this and do not recommend it!)
+(I do this a lot and do not recommend it!)
+In the writing stage, your goal is to get everything you want to say down in words.
+But when it’s all on the page, it’s time to go back and revise.
+One task is to cut the clutter.

 Merriam-Webster online dictionary defines “clutter” as: